jpikl/cfxnes/lib/docs/data-api.md

 ## Non-volatile RAM

-Non-volatile RAM (NVRAM) is a part of memory that is usually battery-backed and serves as a place for game saves.
-Its length and origin (PRG/CHR) varies between games (most of then does not even have NVRAM).
+Non-volatile RAM (NVRAM) is a memory that is usually battery-backed and serves as a place for game saves.
+NVRAM is only used by some games (e.g., The Legend of Zelda or Final Fantasy).

 Use [getNVRAM](#user-content-get-nvram), [setNVRAM](#user-content-set-nvram) for direct NVRAM manipulation.

-Use [loadNVRAM](#user-content-load-nvram), [saveNVRAM](#user-content-save-nvram) for persisting NVRAM inside IndexedDB.
+Use [loadNVRAM](#user-content-load-nvram), [saveNVRAM](#user-content-save-nvram) for persisting NVRAM in IndexedDB.
 NVRAMs of various games are differentiated using SHA-1 checksums of their ROM images.
 To be able to compute SHA-1, an [external dependency](api.md#user-content-external-dependencies) is required.

 *Example:*
 ``` javascript